The Euclidean distance degree of one-parameter anchored multiview varieties: Preliminaries

 \subsection{A Schubert variety in $\Gr(1,\PP^3)$}

-In this subsection, we define a subvariety of the Grassmannian that will induce the multiprojective varieties appearing in our results in \Cref{s:ed-degree-conjectures}.
+In this subsection, we \jose{consider} a subvariety of the Grassmannian that will induce the multiprojective varieties appearing in our results in \Cref{s:ed-degree-conjectures}.
 Let $\Gr(1,\PP^3)$ denote the Grassmannian of lines in $\PP^3$.
-Given three skew lines $\Line{1},\Line{2},\Line{3}$ we define
+Given three skew lines $\Line{1},\Line{2},\Line{3}$ we \jose{have}

 This is an example of a Schubert variety~\cite{KL1972-Schubert}.
 We often abbreviate $\LThree(\Line{1},\Line{2},\Line{3})$ by $\LThree$.
 To understand the geometry of $\LThree$, we recall two classical results about lines and quadrics in $\PP^3.$